Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-I usually give a second snack (usually a raw chicken leg, which is both nutritious and fun for the pup to chew on) with his regular meal around 3 or 4, and then the final light meal of the day about 6.
+I usually give a second snack (usually a raw chicken leg, which is both nutritious and fun for the pup to chew on) with his regular meal around three or four, and then the final light meal of the day at about six.
 When your puppy has eaten that final meal, take away the water.

 He should sleep the night through, but make sure you are sleeping as close to him as possible.
 Try to hang your hand over the edge of the bed and into his box.
 If he does wake up, he will appreciate the comfort.

 Here's what you'll do next, again assuming that you started training on a Friday.

 If your puppy does not wake you up at 5 am, make sure you have your alarm set and take him out for a potty break as early as the sun is up.
 Remember, do not put him down until he is outside or on top of his wee wee pads.

 The rest of the day can go on pretty much like Saturday.
 Are you used to attending church on Sunday?
 Sorry, this is one weekend that you will have to forget about it.
 Concentrate on your project!

 Spend the day at home, catch up on your TV shows or look at your favorite sites on the internet.
 Lunch, the afternoon meal, and the evening snack should all be the same time as Saturday.

 Do not forget about taking him out for his evening potty break about 11.
 Wake him up if you need to.